 Data leaders: Develop a culture of data ethics and ethics skills within teams by creating time and space for staff to discuss ethics and embed it within their projects.

-It is vital that there are data ethics competencies at different levels within an organisation.
+It is vital that there are data ethics competencies at different levels within an organisation, and that relevant staff know that they have to perform to a certain level with regards to data ethics.
 If the line manager of a data scientist (or the line manager’s manager) does not have sufficient understanding of data ethics, they will not be able to evaluate the performance of their employees.